torvarun/gr-pv/README.md

 Additionally, automatic tests within the Per Vies Functional Test System employ SciPy for internal self verification.
 Ensure SciPy for Python2 is installed as well before continuing.

-Finally, said test system requires the Per Vices UHD driver to be installed.
+Finally, said test system requires the Per Vices UHD driver to be installed (see the Per Vices GitHub page).

 Ensure one BNC cable per channel is looped from its TX to RX channel.
 Ensure an attenuator is fixed to each RX line as driving a TX line with max gain will damage the RX line at max gain.